JuliaPhylo/PhyloNetworks.jl/README.md

 p = plot(net1)
 ```

-For now, this function will open a browser where the plot will appear.
+This function will open a browser where the plot will appear.
 To get a pdf version of the plot:
 ```julia
 using Gadfly
 draw(PDF("mynetwork.pdf", 4inch, 4inch),p)